Varicose Veins Treatment > Sclerotherapy

-The gold standard treatment of spider veins is direct vision sclerotherapy, also known as standard sclerotherapy or microsclerotherapy.
+The gold standard treatment of spider veins is sclerotherapy, also known as microsclerotherapy or direct vision sclerotherapy.

-During a session of direct vision sclerotherapy, multiple veins are injected.
-While this may sound uncomfortable, most patients report very little pain or discomfort.
-Occasionally some of the injections may feel like a mosquito bite and patients might report a stinging sensation for a minute or so.
+During sclerotherapy, multiple veins are injected, and many patients say they experience very little pain at all.
+Occasionally some injections may feel like a mosquito bite and patients report a stinging sensation for a minute or so.

 - All patients with spider veins are assessed at an initial consultation, and where appropriate a duplex ultrasound examination is performed to identify any underlying abnormal feeding veins.

-- If there are no underlying veins, the patient will progress to direct vision sclerotherapy.
-For most patients with spider veins, the surrounding larger blue veins called reticular veins are treated first.
-Reticular veins are surface feeders.
+- If there are no underlying veins, the patient will progress to sclerotherapy.
+For most patients with spider veins, the surrounding larger blue veins are treated first.
+These are called reticular veins and feed the surface veins.
 Six weeks later, the spider veins can be treated.

-Following each treatment session, patients are required to wear a compression stocking for three to five days depending on the size of the spider veins being treated.
-The stocking makes the limbs more comfortable and reduces the chance of pigmentation and deep vein thrombosis.
+Following each treatment session, patients need to wear a compression stocking for three to five days, depending on the size of the spider veins being treated.
+The stockings make the limbs more comfortable and reduce the chance of pigmentation and deep vein thrombosis.

-- Do not cease medications prior to treatment unless otherwise advised.
+- Do not cease medications prior to sclerotherapy treatment unless otherwise advised.

 - Do not apply moisturiser on the day of treatment.

 - Do not shave your legs immediately prior to your treatment.